Johnson and Green Bay host Northern Kentucky - WTOP News

 Green Bay, Wisconsin; Friday, 7 p.m.
 EST

-BOTTOM LINE: Green Bay takes on Northern Kentucky after Jeremiah Johnson scored 20 points in Green Bay’s 89-74 loss to the Purdue Fort Wayne Mastodons.
+BOTTOM LINE: Green Bay hosts Northern Kentucky after Jeremiah Johnson scored 20 points in Green Bay’s 89-74 loss to the Purdue Fort Wayne Mastodons.

-The Phoenix have gone 1-9 at home.
-Green Bay is sixth in the Horizon League with 22.1 defensive rebounds per game led by Yonatan Levy averaging 5.1.
+The Phoenix are 1-9 in home games.
+Green Bay has a 0-1 record in one-possession games.

-The Norse are 6-8 against Horizon League opponents.
-Northern Kentucky gives up 71.4 points to opponents and has been outscored by 1.5 points per game.
+The Norse are 6-8 in Horizon League play.
+Northern Kentucky is 6-10 against opponents over .500.

 Green Bay scores 68.2 points per game, 3.2 fewer points than the 71.4 Northern Kentucky allows.
-Northern Kentucky’s 42.7% shooting percentage from the field this season is 4.4 percentage points lower than Green Bay has allowed to its opponents (47.1%).
+Northern Kentucky averages 7.6 made 3-pointers per game this season, 1.8 fewer made shots on average than the 9.4 per game Green Bay allows.

-TOP PERFORMERS: Marcus Hall is averaging 12.5 points for the Phoenix.
-Johnson is averaging 10.2 points over the last 10 games.
+TOP PERFORMERS: Marcus Hall is scoring 12.5 points per game and averaging 4.0 rebounds for the Phoenix.
+Preston Ruedinger is averaging 1.6 made 3-pointers over the last 10 games.

-Josh Dilling averages 2.7 made 3-pointers per game for the Norse, scoring 11.6 points while shooting 39.8% from beyond the arc.
-Trey Robinson is averaging 13.3 points, 5.7 rebounds and 1.8 steals over the last 10 games.
+Trey Robinson is averaging 14.9 points, 6.2 rebounds and 1.6 steals for the Norse.
+Josh Dilling is averaging 3.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Phoenix: 0-10, averaging 63.4 points, 25.4 rebounds, 13.3 assists, 4.2 steals and 1.5 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 77.5 points per game.